Logo

 Thalamocortical Connectivity: Hierarchical Development along the Sensorimotor-Association Axis

-Analyses were undertaken to characterize thalamocortical connection maturational patterns and to investigate whether thalamocortical connectivity development aligns with hierarchical axes of cortical developmental heterochronicity and plasticity marker maturation.
+Analyses were undertaken in PNC and HCPD to characterize normative thalamocortical connection maturational patterns and to investigate whether thalamocortical connectivity development aligns with hierarchical axes of cortical developmental plasticity.
 Generalized additive models were used to delineate developmental trajectories, quantify age-related change, and identify the age of thalamocortical connectivity maturation.
 GAM analyses utilized the functions in /gam_functions/GAM_functions_thalamocortical.R, including:

-These functions were implemented with dataset-specific thalamocortical connectivity metrics and demographics data for GAM-based analyses in /gam_functions/fit_ageGams.R.
+These functions were used to fit connection-wise developmental GAMs in /gam_functions/fit_ageGams.R.
 In general, this code applies the above functions to fit age GAMs for each thalamocortical connection of interest and saves out the results.

 After fitting developmental models, the potential contribution of thalamocortical connectivity maturation to hierarchical development along the cortex’s S-A axis was investigated in /results/developmental_effects/thalamocortical_connectivity_development.Rmd, which can be viewed here.
-This investigation included quantifying the similarity of developmental effects across datasets (PNC and HCPD), visualizing cortex-wide and region-specific thalamic connectivity developmental profiles and derivative heterochronicity, ascribing functions to cortical regions with early and late maturing thalamic connections, testing how maturational timing varied across the S-A axis (and anatomical axes), and examining how thalamocortical connection maturation relates to the development of non-invasive readouts of plasticity, including development of fMRI-derived E:I ratio, T1/T2 ratio-indexed myelin growth, and fMRI-proxied intrinsic fluctuation amplitude.
+This investigation included: quantifying the similarity of developmental effects across datasets (PNC and HCPD), visualizing cortex-wide and region-specific thalamic connectivity developmental profiles and derivative heterochronicity, ascribing psychological functions to cortical regions with early and late maturing thalamic connections, testing how maturational timing varied across the S-A axis (and anatomical axes), and examining alignment between thalamocortical connection maturation and refinements in cortical E/I ratio, T1/T2 ratio, and BOLD fluctuation amplitude.

 Thalamocortical Connectivity: Relationships with Neighborhood and Household Socioeconomic Conditions

-GAMs were employed to explore associations between thalamocortical connection properties and youths’ household-level and neighborhood-level socioeconomic conditions (while controlling for age).
+GAMs were employed to explore associations between thalamocortical connection properties and youths’ household-level and neighborhood-level socioeconomic conditions (while controlling for developmental effects).
 Models were fit in /gam_functions/fit_envGams.R.
-Household-level SES was proxied by parental education; neighborhood-level SES was determined based on a factor analysis of geocoded neighborhood environment indicators (e.g., median family income, percent employed, population density, percent in poverty).
-Environment GAMs used additional functions from [/gam_functions/GAM_functions_thalamocortical.R], including:
+Household-level SES was proxied by caregiver education and the income-to-needs ratio.
+Neighborhood-level socioeconomic advantage was determined based on a factor analysis of geocoded neighborhood environment indicators (e.g., median family income, percent employed, population density, percent in poverty).
+Environment GAMs used additional functions from /gam_functions/GAM_functions_thalamocortical.R, including:

-Significant associations between environmental conditions and thalamocortical connectivity properties were identified and spatial variability in their cortical embedding along S-A and anatomical axes was classified in /results/environment_effects /thalamocortical_connectivity_environment.Rmd, which can be viewed here.
+Significant associations between environmental conditions and thalamocortical connectivity were identified and spatial variability in their cortical embedding along S-A and anatomical axes was studied in /results/environment_effects/thalamocortical_connectivity_environment.Rmd, which can be viewed here.

 PROJECT SOFTWARE